Olga Goldina Hirsch - Fine artist.

 Olga's portfolio and biography:

-With a pedigree stacked with avant‑garde ancestry – a constructivist grandmother, a futurist writer grandfather, a jazz‑pianist great‑uncle – Olga weaves intergenerational creativity into every brushstroke.
+With a pedigree stacked with avant‑garde ancestry – a grandmother who worked with famous architects, and a futurist writer grandfather – Olga weaves intergenerational creativity into every brushstroke.

 Infusing vibrant hues and metaphysical bursts into abstract spaces, she captures life’s rhythms, inner trauma and reclaimed joy.
 Olga is one witty, reflective, first‑rate creative who doesn’t take herself too seriously, but whose work sings profoundly about memory, freedom, and a soul armed with aerosol and acrylic.